 So there’s that.

+Then you have Brad Williams.
 Brad was handed a lifetime ban on playing contests by a few Vancouver radio stations after he was caught selling tickets he had won.
 Brad denies it, but when you look at his self-calculated resume of more than 500 wins, you can see why the radio stations became frustrated.

 “I don’t really do it for financial gain,” said Williams, who works at home for his wife’s legal research firm.
 “I do it because I like to go to the concerts, the nice restaurants.
 I’ve won some trips.
 I’ve won some cash.
 I’ve won just about everything short of a house.”

 The best part about radio contests, though, is giving prizes to people who are genuinely excited about winning.
 A few years back we had a ZFX contest on Z95.3 FM.
 We had a silly sound effect people would try to identify and win the growing jackpot.
 This group of guys sharing a house phoned in and shot a video of themselves when they won $9500.

 Good luck playing your next radio contest.
 You can’t win if you don’t enter, and if you do win, be excited, and grateful!